QROWD/crowd-voc/CONTRIBUTE.md

 **Alignment**: For the proposal and discussion of alignments with other vocabularies and ontologies, including property re-use.

-**Classes / Properties** For the proposal and discussion of class and property definitions within the vocabulary.
+**Classes / Properties**: For the proposal and discussion of class and property definitions within the vocabulary.
 Commonly, these should be linked to requirements and use cases.

 #### Pull requests